jwnorman/dplyr/revdep/problems.md

     Error: processing vignette 'undp_hdr.Rmd' failed with diagnostics:
     Failed to connect to ec2-52-1-168-42.compute-1.amazonaws.com port 80: Connection refused Execution halted
     ```

+# hei

+Version: 0.1.0

+## In both

+*   checking tests ...
+    ```
+     ERROR
+    Running the tests in ‘tests/testthat.R’ failed.
+    Last 13 lines of output:
+      Processing SAS dataset DEMO_F 	 ..
+      Error in try(if (!year %in% yearchoices) stop("must use valid year choice")) : must use valid year choice
+      Error in day %in% daychoices : argument "day" is missing, with no default Error in try(if (!year %in% yearchoices) stop("must use valid year choice")) : must use valid year choice
+      Error in try(if (!year %in% yearchoices) stop("must use valid year choice")) : must use valid year choice
+      Error in day %in% daychoices : argument "day" is missing, with no default ══ testthat results  ═══════════════════════════════════════════════════════════
+      OK: 8 SKIPPED: 0 FAILED: 1
+      1. Error: (unknown) (@test_diet.R#5)

+      Error: testthat unit tests failed
+      Execution halted
+    ```

 # hiAnnotator